REST API for integrating zTester with your CI/CD pipeline and external tools

 Async Parallel Execution: When using projectId or testCaseIds, the API returns 202 Accepted immediately and runs tests in the background.
 Poll the poll_url to check progress and get results.

-GET /api/v1/test-runs?id=BATCH_ID until status is passed, failed, or errorExample: 300 tests → Split into 2 runner chunks (200 + 100) → Each chunk split into batches of 10 → Up to 4 batches run in parallel.
+GET /api/v1/test-runs?id=BATCH_ID until status is passed, failed, error, stalled, or cancelledstalled (runner went silent mid-run), call POST /api/v1/test-runs/{id}/resume to continue from where it stoppedPOST /api/v1/test-runs/{id}/cancel — returns partial resultsExample: 300 tests → Split into 2 runner chunks (200 + 100) → Each chunk split into batches of 10 → Up to 4 batches run in parallel.
 Each batch authenticates once, so ~30 logins total instead of 300.
 This is ~10x faster than sequential execution.

 Direct Runner Access: For external integrations and custom frontends, you can call the runner directly for real-time streaming of test execution events.
 This bypasses the web API proxy and streams events directly from the test runner.